tinymce/tinymce-docs/mobile.md

 });
 ```

-Below are the toolbar items currently supported, with any plugins/configuration required.
+Below are the toolbar items supported for the legacy mobile theme, and the plugins/configuration required.

 > Note: The `list` functions require the [lists]({{site.baseurl}}/plugins/lists/) plugin and `styleselect` requires configuring [style_formats]({{site.baseurl}}/configure/editor-appearance/#style_formats).